Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation

 \subsection{Ablation studies}

-Now we conduct ablation studies on different components of MIET.
+We also conducted ablation studies on different components of MIST.

-\paragraph{Ablations on feature gathering and LAE.} we test the effectiveness of minimal interaction feature gathering ($\mathrm{Gather}^*$) and low-rank edge network in our method.
+\paragraph{Ablations on feature gathering and LAE.} we tested the effectiveness of minimal interaction feature gathering ($\mathrm{Gather}^*$) and low-rank edge network in our method.
 Results are shown in Table~\ref{tab:two}.
-When both of them are not adopted, the method degrade to naive linear probing.
-When only minimal interaction feature gathering is used, then intermediate features are added for linear probing, the result in the second row reveal a 1.7\% gain over naive linear probing, but this improvement is limited.
-When only LAE is used, the accuracy gain over naive linear probing is 9.1\%, which indicates that adding an edge network directly after a pretrained model is useful for visual adaptation, but still lags far behind other fine-tuning methods.
+When both are not adopted, the method degrade to naive linear probing.
+When only minimal interaction feature gathering is used, then intermediate features are added for linear probing.
+The result in the second row shows a 1.7\% gain over naive linear probing, but this improvement is limited.
+When only LAE is used, the accuracy gain over naive linear probing is 9.1\%, which indicates that adding an edge network directly after a pretrained model is useful for visual adaptation, but still lags far behind other PEFT methods.
 When both $\mathrm{Gather}^*$ and LAE are adopted, the average accuracy increases to 76.7\% (on par with or better than other fine-tuning methods).
-This ablation shows that both components are important for MIET in visual adaptation, and only when two components are used together can we get the best results.
+This ablation shows that both components are important for MIST in visual adaptation, and only when two components are used together can we get the best results.

-\paragraph{Ablations on different edge network structure.} We substitute the block function of edge network with MLP and Depthwise convolution (DWConv)~\cite{dwconv}.
+\paragraph{Ablations on different edge network structure.} We substituted our LAE block function in the edge network with MLP or Depthwise convolution (DWConv)~\cite{dwconv}.
 Results are shown in Table~\ref{tab:block}.
 We can see that while low-rank attention (LAE) and MLP have the same number of parameters, LAE outperforms MLP with about 1\% average accuracy lead.
 When the block function is changed to depthwise convolution, the number of parameters decreases, but the average accuracy also drops by a large margin.
 Overall, low-rank attention leads to the best performance and parameter efficiency tradeoff.